FOR UNDISCOVERED COUNTRY AND ALL DARK PLACES

 Lithium Battery Safety

-Lithium ion batteries are present in almost every portable electronic device you own.
-They are very high energy density, are low maintenance – they do not require scheduled cycling or have any memory effects that other battery chemistries have – and have the added benefit of being environmentally friendly, both in their cost-per-charge (the energy used to charge a battery is much less than the cost to manufacture and transport a lithium primary), and their direct environmental impact upon disposal.
+Lithium ion batteries are present in most modern electronic devices.
+They provide high energy density and require low maintenance.
+They do not require scheduled cycling or have any memory effects that other battery chemistries have, and are environmentally friendly, both in their cost-per-charge and their direct environmental impact upon disposal.

 • Always charge newly arrived batteries before using.

 • Do not over discharge batteries.
-If you let a cell drain below 2.7 volts, you can cause permanent damage to the cell that will at best greatly reduce the life of the cell, and at worst cause thermal venting.
+If a cell is drained below 2.7 volts damage may result that can reduce the effective lifespan and capacity of the cell, or potentially cause thermal venting.

-• If you ever discharge a cell below 2.7V, or are ever in doubt about cell damage, stop using the cell and dispose of it properly through a local battery recycler.
+• If a cell is discharged below 2.7V, or there is ever doubt about cell damage, discontinue use and dispose of it properly through a local battery recycler.

 • Do not short circuit the positive and negative terminals.